g-tapia/PathfindingApp-US-Version/README.md

 # Summary

-Welcome to this repository, which showcases a Python application that's entirely my own creation, from the initial design, right down to the final development.
+Welcome to my repository, which showcases a Python application that's entirely my own creation, from the initial design, right down to the final development.
 This application implements and visualizes several path-finding algorithms on a fixed set of nodes, with start and target nodes specified by the user.
 A significant part of the project was dedicated to crafting the user interface and its functionalities.

 I want to note that this project wasn't a walk in the park.
 It came into being before the advent of the GPT era, posing a series of challenges.
 Yet, it was these very challenges that made the entire journey so rewarding.